 Governments, industries and enterprises in various countries have taken a number of steps to become more competitive internationally, both in previous downturns and the most recent crisis.
 For example, economic reforms and infrastructural spending have permanently lowered the New Zealand industry's cost structure.
 In some countries governments also assisted their industries by negotiating better market access, such as through reduction in tariff escalation on value-added products.
-Short term assistance was given in Nova Scotia by providing tax breaks and making funds for investment more accessible to industry.
+Short term assistance was given in Nova Scotia province in